Barking and Dagenham Making Sense of Autism 11 October 2022

 After completing the module, you will be able to:

-• Understand that autism is a difference rather than a deficit or disorder.
+• Approach autism as a difference rather than as a deficit

-• Reflect on your practice and implement reasonable adjustments to support autistic pupils.
+• Reflect on their practice and implement reasonable adjustments to support autistic pupils.

 Session length